genesis-worlds/governance/CIPS/cip-1.md

 #### `discussions-to` header

-While an CIP is a draft, a `discussions-to` header will indicate the mailing list or URL where the CIP is being discussed.
-As mentioned above, an example of a place to discuss your CIP is [Genesis Forum](https://FIXME.org/) (this is suitable for CIPs that may be contentious or have a strong governance aspect).
+While a CIP is a draft, a `discussions-to` header will indicate the mailing list or URL where the CIP is being discussed.
+As mentioned above, an example of a place to discuss your CIP is [Genesis Discord](https://discord.gg/BgY8enPYBu) (this is suitable for CIPs that may be contentious or have a strong governance aspect).

 As an exception, `discussions-to` cannot point to GitHub pull requests.

 #### `type` header

-The `type` header specifies the type of CIP: Standards Track, Meta, or Informational.
-If the track is Standards please include the subcategory (core, networking, interface, or ERC).
+The `type` header specifies the type of CIP: Core, Governance, Standards, or GameDev.

-#### `category` header

-The `category` header specifies the CIP's category.
-This is required for standards-track CIPs only.

 #### `created` header